nx-dotnet/nx-dotnet/docs/core/index.md

 ## Prerequisites

 - Have an existing nx workspace.
-For creating this, see [nrwl&#39;s documentation](https://nx.dev/latest/angular/getting-started/nx-setup).
+For creating this, see [nrwl's documentation](https://nx.dev/latest/angular/getting-started/nx-setup).
 - .NET SDK is installed, and `dotnet` is available on the path.
-For help on this, see [Microsoft&#39;s documentation](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/install)
+For help on this, see [Microsoft's documentation](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/install)

 ## Installation